yildirimalper/tr-socialasst/README.md

 # tr-socialasst

-*This academic essay was prepared for the undergraduate ECON481 (Turkish Economy) course at Koç University.*
+this academic essay was prepared for the undergraduate course ECON481 (Turkish Economy) at Koç University

 **Title:** Political Economy of Social Assistance in the Justice and Development Party (AKP) Era